TamerB/chat-service-ruby/README.md

 RabbitMQ host

 ## Build Docker image
+From the project's root directory, run the following command in terminal
 ```
 docker build -t chat-master:latest .
 ```
+If you change the docker image name or tag, you will need to change them in `docker-compose.yml` too.
+# Note: The build might fail if `docker-compose/db/master/data` and `docker-compose/db/master/data` have files that require `sudo` permissions.
+In this case you need to move docker-compose direcory, docker-compose.yml, build.sh, stop.sh to another directory outside this directory and use them from there (which I recommend doing anyway).

 ## Test
 To run tests, from the project's root directory, run `rails test ./...` in terminal.

 ## docker-compose
 To start all services using docker-compose run `./build.sh`.
 To stop them run `./stop.sh`